Alice Kober: Linear B

-Kober never married, and is not known to have had any romantic relationships; aside from her teaching commitments, she dedicated her life to the decipherment of Linear B. She began work on the script in the early 1930s, though she did not lecture about or publish her work on it until the 1940s.
+Kober began work on the script in the early 1930s, though she did not lecture about or publish her work on it until the 1940s.
 Unlike other scholars at the time, who began their analysis of the script by attempting to identify the language that it encoded, Kober believed that any decipherment of Linear B must begin with the internal evidence of the Linear B tablets.
 She began her work on Linear B by analysing the individual characters on the tablets, compiling statistics about their frequency, the positions they appeared in, and the characters which they appeared alongside.
 Over the course of her work on the script, she filled 40 notebooks and - after the beginning of the Second World War made paper harder to come by - 180,000 index cards made from scrap paper with her research notes.

 Linear B tablet found at Pylos.
 Kober dedicated her life to the decipherment of the script.

-In 1945, Kober published the first of three major papers on Linear B, "Evidence of Inflection in the 'Chariot' Tablets of Knossos", proving the hypothesis, first suggested by Sir Arthur Evans, that it recorded an inflected language.
+In 1945, Kober published the first of three major papers on Linear B, "Evidence of Inflection in the 'Chariot' Tablets from Knossos", proving the hypothesis, first suggested by Sir Arthur Evans, that it recorded an inflected language.
 In 1946 she published the second of her major papers on the script, "Inflection in Linear Class B", (Note: Though the publication date of the paper was 1946, it was not printed until 1947.) which expanded on the work in her 1945 paper.
 This paper, according to Maurice Pope her "most rigorous and most famous" work, would prove to be a crucial step in the eventual decipherment of Linear B. In it, Kober identified so-called bridging syllables, where the beginning of the syllable is part of the root of a word, and the end is part of the inflected suffix; this allowed for the identification of phonetic relationships between sets of Linear B signs.